How to align content to the buyer’s journey

 As marketers, we want the buyer journey to be linear.
 In a perfect world, that would mean someone would go from browsing content on your website to attending your webinar, becoming more qualified and making a purchase decision.

 Ah, what a dream.

-As marketers, we still need to map out our ideal, but we need to build content aligned to what the buyer journey really looks like.
 B2B sales cycles are long because of the large number of stakeholders involved, which means there’s also a larger number of objections.
 It’s important to identify these objections early on and incorporate them as different points in the buyer’s journey, so your content pathways reflect the needs and pains of the different buyer personas involved.
 That way, when your buyer is ready to make their purchase decision, you’re right there to meet them.

-So where do you begin?
 This blog post covers what types of content you should have on your website to create a full content experience that not only supports your marketing objectives but also generates better leads.
 With these best practices, you’ll be able to create better, more meaningful engagement at all stages of the buyer’s journey.